 On June 30, 2021, Zeon Chemicals L.P. and Zeon GP, LLC filed antidumping duty (AD) petitions on Acrylonitrile-Butadiene Rubber (also known as NBR) from France, Mexico and Korea.
 The petitioners believe they are the only United States producers of this product.

-The U.S. AD law imposes special tariffs to counteract imports that are sold in the United States at less than “normal value.”
-The U.S. CVD law imposes special tariffs to counteract imports that are sold in the United States with the benefit of foreign government subsidies.
-For AD/CVD duties to be imposed, the U.S. government must determine not only that dumping and/or subsidies are occurring, but also that there is “material injury” (or threat thereof) by reason of the dumped and/or subsidized imports.
-Importers are liable for any potential AD/CVD duties imposed.
-In addition, these investigations could impact purchasers by increasing prices and/or decreasing supply of UAM.
+The U.S. AD law imposes special tariffs to counteract imports sold in the United States at less than “normal value.”
+For AD duties to be imposed, the U.S. government must determine not only that dumping is occurring, but also that there is “material injury” (or threat thereof) by reason of the dumped imports.
+Importers are liable for any potential AD duties imposed.
+In addition, these investigations could impact purchasers by increasing prices and/or decreasing supply of NBR.

 Per the Petition:

-- For Russian producers/exporters, the Petitioners allege dumping margins ranging from 169.96 to 391.65 percent.
+- For French producers/exporters, the Petitioners allege a dumping margin of 72.27 percent.

-- For the sole Trinidad & Tobago producer/exporter, the Petitioners allege a dumping margin of 158.81 percent.
+- For Mexican producers/exporters, the Petitioners allege a dumping margin of 97.00 percent.